joesingo/truthdiscovery/doc/input.rst

 Custom dataset formats
 ----------------------

-In a real-world application of truth-discovery, data will most likely be loaded from a file in a bespoke format.
-The most suitable format for storing datasets in files may be domain-specific, or the format may be already fixed if applying truth-discovery to existing datasets.
+In a real-world application of truth discovery, data will most likely be loaded from a file in a bespoke format.
+The most suitable format for storing datasets in files may be domain-specific, or the format may be already fixed if applying truth discovery to existing datasets.

 For these reasons, this library does not attempt to provide a standard format for loading files from disk (except for the CSV format for matrix datasets